influxdata/influxdb-client-js/README.md

 - how to use this client in the browser
 - how to process InfluxDB query results with RX Observables

+The client API documentation is available online at https://influxdata.github.io/influxdb-client-js/ .

 ## Build Requirements

 - node v12.13.1 or higher (older versions will work as well)